Google I/O 2016: Android Wear 2.0 and New Tools on Google Play

 To reply to a message, you just need to tap on it.
 Here functionality has been improved, too.
 Now you can use Google's Smart Replies, where you can find some automatic answers.

 But the biggest improvement is that you can now use the keyboard to type the text.
 It is surprising, in view of the size of devices.
 But the team of Google claims that the work on this function has been going on for a long time, and at this stage text input is quite fast due to the fact that keyboard is swipeable.
-Also, the response to a message can be entered via handwriting recognition technology.
+Also, the response to the message can be entered via handwriting recognition technology.

 One of the biggest changes is the design of Android Wear.
 They used approaches of Google's material design to develop the new appearance of it.
 But it doesnt mean that these approaches are used entirely.
 In particular, they are used to set positions of elements on the screen of a device.
 Also, a color scheme was modified.